Jerry Quarry: Retirement

 Quarry was already beginning to show the effects of his lengthy boxing career.
 A Sports Illustrated reporter was researching an article about health problems among retired boxers, especially among those who started as child boxers.
 The reporter met Quarry, and although he appeared to be in good health, Quarry's performance on several simple cognitive tests was shockingly poor.

 He suffered from dementia pugilistica, atrophy of the brain from repeated blows to the head.
 A 1983 CT scan of Quarry's brain done for the article showed evidence of brain atrophy, including the characteristic cavum septi pellucidi found in many boxers with long careers.

 Despite these developing facts, Quarry had two wins in 1983, but the fights accelerated his mental decline.
 He retired again and was inactive as a boxer from 1984 to 1992, but Quarry continued to decline physically and mentally.
 His entire boxing fortune completely gone by 1990, Quarry filed for Social Security at age 45.

-Denied a boxing license in many states because of his condition, Quarry found a loophole in Colorado which allowed him to schedule an October 30, 1992 bout with Ron Cramner, a cruiserweight 16 years Quarry's junior.
+Denied a boxing license in many states because of his condition, Quarry found a loophole in Colorado which allowed him to schedule an October 30, 1992, bout with Ron Cramner, a cruiserweight 16 years Quarry's junior.
 At age 47 years and 6 months old, Quarry provided nothing more than a 6-round punching bag for the younger fighter, losing all six rounds and the decision.

 Last years

-Within a few years of his final bout Quarry was unable to feed or dress himself and had to be cared for by relatives, mainly his brother James, the only one of the four brothers not to box professionally.
+Within a few years of his final bout Quarry was unable to feed or dress himself and had to be cared for around the clock by relatives, mainly his brother James, who was the only one of the four brothers not to box professionally.